Jawahir01/VogueNest/README.md

 As a Regular User, I want to be able to:
   - **Shopping Experience**
     - Browse and search for products using filters (category, price, size, etc.).
-    - Add products to the shopping cart and wishlist.
+    - Add products to the shopping cart.
     - View detailed product descriptions, images, and reviews.
     - Place orders with a secure checkout process.
     - Track order status and view order history.